-The following provides short visual looks at the City by the Bay at the end of 2011 and into the beginning of 2012.
+The following set of pictures provides short looks at the City by the Bay at the end of 2011 and into the beginning of 2012.

 Above/featured: BART station El Cerrito Plaza, at sunrise.

 Dropping off my friend at 830am at SFO Airport on their way to México was a great opportunity to have a look at the airport itself.
 Even better was catching some visuals within the city on a relatively quiet day …